Research Paper

 The Fundamental Assumption Gap

-Traditional security controls often assume that inputs from sensors and timing references represent ground truth.
+All traditional security controls share a common assumption: that inputs from physical sensors and time references represent ground truth.

 References